Have questions? We're here.

 Activity Level: Low | ADA ACCESSIBLE: Yes

 This convenient shuttle allows you to discover Petersburg independently as you shop and stroll through this charming fishing town.
-At your leisure, explore this island community, which continues to make a living from the sea—running daily on a continuous loop.
+At your leisure, explore this island community which continues to make a living from the sea.
+Wear your lanyard for complimentary access to the Clausen Museum, dedicated to the preserving the histories of those who have lived and worked in Petersburg and the surrounding areas.

 Day 13: Cruising the Wrangell Narrows